junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "The sinned fame of the City of Sodom and Gomorrah has reached the Heavenly host.
 We're sent to inspect the city, to see if the rumors were true, and to report back our conclusion.
 Amos and I reach the city one day apart, so that we can each inspect individually."
 Castiel tells them.

 "Amos... that's the angel before you."
-Dean murmurs, mournfully.
+Dean murmurs, mournful.
 "I think he didn't make it."

 Castiel nods sadly.
 "I didn't realize how severe the situation is.
-I should have listened to you, but at least, I'm glad I get to know everything in a very deep level and report back accurately."
+I should have listened to you, but at least, I'm glad I get to know everything on a very deep level and report back accurately."

 "What are you going to report?
 Once you go back?"
 Sam prompts carefully.

 "The Heavenly host is determining if the city is worth saving.
 And if it's not, then the whole town will be destroyed."
 Cas answers, shifting his eyes between Dean and Sam.
-"But now that I learned about the existence of the righteous man and his family, I will let them know that, even though the city is as sinned as the rumor says, there is the righteous man that worth saving.
-I will make sure the both of you are safe."
+"But now that I learned about the existence of the righteous man and his family, I will let them know that, even though the city is as sinned as the rumor says, there is a righteous man that worth saving.
+I will make sure both of you are safe."

 "They're going to destroy the whole town?"
 Dean widens his eyes, worried.